RC-circuit/RC-circuit.github.io/_pages/cv.md

   <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 Extra Curricular
 ======

 ### AI Club Head, Center for Innovation, IIT Madras ('23-'24)
 * Served as AI Club Head, Center for Innovation, IIT Madras for the year '23-'24.
-* Spearheaded a team of over 50 members and worked on 5 year-long projects ranging across RL, NLP and SciML.
+* Spearheaded a team of over 50 members and worked on 5 year-long projects ranging across RL, NLP, and SciML.
-* Ideated and organized workshops for the general student body, garnering an average of 100-150 attendees.****
+* Ideated and organized workshops for the general student body, garnering an average of 100-150 attendees.

 ### Analytics Club Coordinator and Project Member
-* Conducted [summer school sessions]{https://www.youtube.com/watch?v=xoD65hPjAZQ&ab_channel=AnalyticsClubIITM} and other workshops on machine learning and deep learning topics for the general public.
+* Conducted [summer school sessions](https://www.youtube.com/watch?v=xoD65hPjAZQ&ab_channel=AnalyticsClubIITM) and other workshops on machine learning and deep learning topics for the general public.

 ### Avanti Mentor
-* Mentored a group of class 12 students from under-previliged backgrounds for various engineering competitive exams.
+* Mentored a group of Class 12 students from underprivileged backgrounds for various engineering competitive exams.